+Nature of application

+- 1. Application for planning permission (including householder application) - 2.
+Application for planning permission in principle - 3.
+Further application (including development that has not yet commenced and where a time limit has been imposed; renewal of planning permission; and/or modification, variation or removal of a planning condition) - 4.
+Application for approval of matters specified in conditions

+Reasons for seeking review

+- 1. Refusal of application by appointed officer - Failure by appointed officer to determine the application within the period allowed for 2. determination of the application - Conditions imposed on consent by appointed officer 3.

+Review procedure

-Nat Notice of Return of application eview 1. abla Application for planning permission (including householder application) X 2.
-3. Application for planning permission in principle Further application (including development that has not yet commenced and where a time limit has been imposed; renewal of planning permission; and/or modification, variation or removal of a planning condition) 4.
-Application for approval of matters specified in conditions Rea asons for seeking review 1.
-2. 3.
-Refusal of application by appointed officer Failure by appointed officer to determine the application within the period allowed for determination of the application Conditions imposed on consent by appointed officer X Rev view procedure time to c suc Local Review Body will decide on the procedure to be used to determine your review and may a eduring the review process require that further information or representations be made to enable determine the review.
-Further information may be required by one or a combination of proced thas: written submissions; the holding of one or more hearing sessions and/or inspecting the chis the subject of the review case. them lures, han ase indicate what procedure (or combination of procedures) you think is most appropriate for adding of your review.
-You may tick more than one box if you wish the review to be conducted abination of procedures.
-1. Further written submissions 2.
-One or more hearing sessions X 3.
-Site inspection Ħ 4 Assessment of review documents only, with no further procedure X ou have marked box 1 or 2, please explain here which of the matters (as set out in your state bw) you believe ought to be subject of that procedure, and why you consider further submissions hearing are necessary:
+The Local Review Body will decide on the procedure to be used to determine your review and may at any time during the review process require that further information or representations be made to enable them to determine the review.
+Further information may be required by one or a combination of procedures, such as: written submissions; the holding of one or more hearing sessions and/or inspecting the land which is the subject of the review case.

+Please indicate what procedure (or combination of procedures) you think is most appropriate for the handling of your review.
+You may tick more than one box if you wish the review to be conducted by a combination of procedures.

+- 1. Further written submissions

+- 2. One or more hearing sessions

+- 3. Site inspection

+- 4 Assessment of review documents only, with no further procedure

+If you have marked box 1 or 2, please explain here which of the matters (as set out in your statement below) you believe ought to be subject of that procedure, and why you consider further submissions or a hearing are necessary: